fodorbalint/PathMaker/readme0.md

 <img align="top" src="References/2024_0713.svg" width="11" />

 Third case (page 146).
-In this, when we exit the 2 x 4 area, the stair on the right side will eventually conflict with a corner up left.
+In this, when we exit the 2&nbsp;x&nbsp;4 area, the stair on the right side will eventually conflict with a corner up left.
 So far, we only applied the sequence on the left side (if the start area is on the left), but here, we need to start it on the right.

 <!---->